Lubbock Lake Landmark: Protohistoric

+Historic

-The Historic Period begins when contact with Europeans was established.
-Excavated Historic deposits indicate the presence of modern horse, as well as metal and glass.
-The Apache were displaced from the area by the Comanches who roamed the Llano Estacado from the mid-18th century to the 1870s.
+The Historic period begins when contact with Europeans was established.
+Excavated Historic deposits indicate the presence of modern horses, as well as metal and glass.
+The Apache were displaced from the area by the Comanches, who roamed the Llano Estacado from the mid-18th century to the 1870s.
 Information derived through excavation of sites from these time periods can be compared to historical records to provide a clearer understanding of the lifeways and population movements of these native peoples.

 Evidence of Anglo-American habitation has been found in the most recent archaeological deposits.
-Some of these artifacts reflect the use of this area by the buffalo hunters in the 1870s.
+Some of these artifacts reflect the use of this area by the bison (buffalo) hunters in the 1870s.
 Artifacts such as rifle cartridges, metal hardware, square nails, buttons, and a ginger beer bottle represent George Singer's store and home of the early 1880s.
-The Singer Store was the first commercial business for the area.
+The Singer store was the first commercial business for the area.
 Located at the edge of what was then called Long Lake and the crossing of two military trails, the store was built near the springs as a trading post for early settlers and cattle ranchers in the area.
-It was in operation from 1881-1886 when it burned down; the store was rebuilt further downstream.
-The Singer Store was the beginning of the modern city of Lubbock.
+It was in operation from 1881 to 1886, when it burned down; the store was rebuilt further downstream.
+The Singer store was the beginning of the modern city of Lubbock.